Manasi94/pupil-labs-manasi/Documentation.md

 ## Benchmarking:
 created a random 1000 points  whose distance need to be calculated from the ellipse.
 ### Results of Benchmarking

+Timeit Function is used to find the time required for the functions to evaluate the answer repeating if 5 times
+##
-Time required for numpy
+Time required for numpy :
 0.0010199546814

+##
-Time required for numexpr
+Time required for numexpr:
 0.0524370670319